ZestSMS/ZestSMS-Builder/README.md

 Include class-zestsms-builder.php before your module.

 ### Meta Data
-Add the 'meta' attribute to your field settings array. 'meta' can be a an array to use the field name as the meta key or a string for a custom key.
+Add a 'meta' attribute to your field settings array. 'meta' can be boolean or an array.
+If 'meta' is true, the meta key will be the name of the field -- 'my_field' in the example below.
 ```
 'my_field'    => array(
   'type'    => 'text',